kotaroh/SelfDriving_CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to choose a model from a set of known models which works the best.
+I started from LeNet, but then realized that Nvidia architecture explained in the video works much better than LeNet in general, after some experiments by using data captured from the simulator.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+As described above, Nvidia architecture was adopted.

 ####3.
 Creation of the Training Set & Training Process

+My original understanding was that by providing enough data to a correct architecture the simulator would be well trained and failure of the navigation means lack of data.
+With this assumption, I added more and more data per failure.
+At the end, I added around 20 laps and 30 data sets, including driving in reverse and recovery from the edge.
+The number of images used for the training at that point was more than 150k.
+It was not possible to process those images on my local machine, so I used a machine with GPU on AWS.
+At the beginning I used an instance with

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+o capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]